omegaphoenix/delete-pulsar-topic/README.md

 - Fetch an admin token from the cloud UI:
     - Sign in to [Streamnative Cloud](https://auth.streamnative.cloud/u/login/identifier) using your Google account
     - Select the organization
-    - Change your host/cluster to the one that you want to delete from.
-        - The tenant/namespace does not matter since tokens are generated per service account and cluster/host.
+    - Go to [Accounts and Accesses](https://console.streamnative.cloud/service-accounts) under your profile in the upper right hand corner
     - Click on Service Accounts:
-        - Select any admin service account and click on `Generate new token`
+        - Select any admin service account and click on `Get JWT token`
         - Copy the token and paste it in your local `config.toml`
         - Note that these tokens expire after 7 days